-When you tire of the sea, hike, bike (bicycles can be rented from Wildlife Cycles at N. Beach Road) or drive up to Mount Constitution—the highest point in the San Juan Islands at 2,409 feet—and marvel at the views from the top: the Salish Sea dotted with forest-covered islands hugged by fog.
-You can also go horseback riding through Moran State Park's 5,252 acres, which includes Cascade Lake, Mountain Lake and 3 other freshwater lakes, or hike Turtleback Mountain and Obstruction Pass State Park while watching out for bald eagles, rabbits, wild deer, fox and more.
+When you tire of the sea, hike, bike (bicycles can be rented from Wildlife Cycles at North Beach Road) or drive up to Mount Constitution—the highest point in the San Juan Islands at 2,409 feet—and marvel at the views from the peak: the Salish Sea dotted with forest-covered islands hugged by fog.
+You can also go horseback riding through Moran State Park’s 5,252 acres, which includes Cascade Lake, Mountain Lake and three other freshwater lakes, or hike Turtleback Mountain and Obstruction Pass State Park while watching out for bald eagles, rabbits, wild deer, foxes and more.

 For those looking for more family-friendly activities and sites to visit, check out Orcas W.I.L.D.
 (Orcas Wildlife Institute for Learning and Discovery) and Orcas Island Historical Museum to learn about the island’s diverse ecosystem and history.